- International Students

 Do we have to wear a uniform?

 No, of course not.
 The dress code of Langley Flying School students and staff are just like any modern Western university or college--casual and comfortable.
 Our focus as Flight Instructors is teaching student pilots how to fly—we are not interested in teaching student pilots how to wear a tie—we'll leave that to Mums and Dads.
-All students are encouraged to wear functional flight suits during flight operations, which can be purchased locally for approximately $200 (contact Flight Line)
+Though it is not necessary, if you would prefer to wear a functional flight suit during flight operations, one can be purchased locally for approximately $200 (contact Flight Line)

 Questions regarding Pilot Training